 Drone purchases have skyrocketed in the last couple of years and with good reason.
 Drone technology has become more advanced with the passing of time.
 Of course, with this ever-perfecting technology, users want to become proficient at using it.
-Are you still learning how to fly a drone?
-We know, it’s not easy, but with a bit of practice, you’re bound to get the hang of it.
-This complete and definitive guide to flying a quadcopter drone will help guide you through the seemingly difficult process of learning how to fly a quadcopter or a drone.
+If you are still learning how to fly a drone, rest assured, with a bit of practice you’re bound to get the hang of it.
+Our complete and definitive guide to flying a drone will help guide you through the seemingly difficult process of learning how to fly a quadcopter.

 - Lift-off: Controlling the drone during take-off.